chrisBirmingham/gryphon_nest/README.md

 ### Content

-Where you put all the content for your website.
+This filder is where you put all the content for your website.
 Mustache template files are expanded to `_site/basename/index.html` for clean URLs e.g. contact.mustache -> `_site/contact/index.html`, except for the `index.mustache` file which is saved as `index.html`.
-Other files are copied as is and in the same folder structure to the output folder.
+Non template files are copied as is into the same location in the output directory.

 Gryphon will always rebuild template files but will only move asset files if they have been modified.
-If a file exists in the output folder that doesn't exist in the content folder.
-It will be deleted.
+If a file exists in the output folder that doesn't exist in the content folder, it will be deleted.

+If a template file contains invalid mustache or the resulting html is invalid, gryphon stops processing and exits with an non-zero exit code.

 ### Layouts

-If a `layout.mustache` file exists, it will be used as the wrapper around all mustache files inside your content folder.
+If a `layout.mustache` file exists, it will be used as the wrapper around all mustache files processed by gryphon.

 An example of this file is: